Greater Jacksonville Agricultural Fair: History

 The first GJAF was held in 1955 at the Gator Bowl with 45,000 visitors in attendance.
 Then, and in the years since, the goal of GJAF has been to "educate, entertain, and inform the citizens of Jacksonville and the surrounding counties about agriculture, horticulture, science, and the arts".
 In May 1989, ground was broken on property adjacent to the stadium and the following year, the Fair was held at that new location which would remain home for 35 years.
 That year, over 700,000 people were entertained, more than the population of Jacksonville at the time.

 The GJAF is the largest fair/festival in northeast Florida and has an estimated $10 million economic impact.
 The City of Jacksonville receives nearly $200,000 annually from leases and parking at their surrounding lots during each fair run.
 Members from area 4-H clubs and Future Farmers of America chapters compete for recognition and rosettes in numerous categories.
 Since its beginning, the fair has contributed nearly $3.1 million to civic and charitable organizations.

-The COVID-19 pandemic caused 2020's event to go virtual.
+The fair was not held in 2020 due to the COVID-19 pandemic.